What is the National Student Survey (NSE)?

 Please do!
 We would greatly appreciate the input of part-time students.
-Some questions may be slightly less relevant to your daily experiences at school or university.
+Some questions may be slightly less relevant to your daily experiences at university or university of applied sciences.
 Still, try to answer in a way that’s as close to your experiences as possible.

 I’ve lost the invitation email/link to the questionnaire.
 How can I participate in the NSE?

 You can get a new link to the questionnaire using the lost link tool at the top of www.nse.nl/en.

 Can I fill out the NSE questionnaire on my smartphone?

 Sure!
-You can fill out the NSE on your smartphone or on a tablet.
+You can fill out the NSE on your smartphone, on a tablet or a computer.
 You can even start it on one device and continue on another.
 For instance, you could start the questionnaire on your desktop computer and continue on your phone while you’re on the train.
-This works when you open the link from your e-mail.
+This works when you open the link from your email.

 When is the deadline to take the survey?

 You can take the National Student Survey up until 24 March 2019, but please don’t leave it till the last moment.
 Take your time and start well before that date.

 When is the prize draw?

-The winners will be chosen and notified in April 2018.
-We’ll notify prize winners using the e-mail address that we also sent the invitation e-mail to.
+The winners will be chosen and notified in April 2019.
+We’ll notify prize winners using the email address that we also sent the invitation email to.

 I’ve recently graduated/I’ve recently dropped out.
 Why am I being invited to take this survey?

 We would appreciate your participation in the NSE because you have only quit your programme recently.
-We would really like to hear your opinion on the programme you were enrolled in and your school or university.
+We would really like to hear your opinion on the programme you were enrolled in and your university or university of applied sciences.